sam1el/pulumi_ts/README.md

 ## Extra-credit

 In the .github/workflows directory, you can find a GitHub Actions workflow that automatically builds and deploys the application to AWS whenever changes are pushed to the main branch.
 This CI/CD pipeline uses Pulumi to manage the infrastructure as code.

+## Extra Extra-credit (dev stack)

+- The application is also configured for self-service from this repository.
+You can deploy the application to your own AWS account by forking this repository and following the deployment steps above.
+The GitHub Actions workflow will automatically build and deploy the application to your AWS account whenever changes are pushed to the main branch of your forked repository.
+You will need to set up your AWS credentials in the GitHub repository secrets for the workflow to work.

+- The secrets should be named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+You can find instructions on how to set up GitHub secrets [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets).You will also need to set up the `AWS_REGION` secret to specify the AWS region where you want to deploy the application.
+The default region is `us-west-2`, but you can change it to any other region supported by AWS.
+You can find a list of supported regions [here](https://docs.aws.amazon.com/general/latest/gr/rande.html).
+Once you have set up the secrets, you can push changes to your forked repository and the workflow will automatically build and deploy the application to your AWS account.
+Your pulumi credentials will be used to authenticate with AWS and deploy the application.
+You can find more information about how to set up Pulumi credentials [here](https://www.pulumi.com/docs/intro/concepts/credentials/). you will need to configure your pulumi credentials in the actions workflow.
+You can do this by adding the `PULUMI_ACCESS_TOKEN` secret to your GitHub repository secrets.
+You can find instructions on how to set up GitHub secrets [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+The `PULUMI_ACCESS_TOKEN` secret should contain your Pulumi access token, which you can generate from the Pulumi console.
+You can find more information about how to generate a Pulumi access token [here](https://www.pulumi.com/docs/intro/concepts/credentials/#access-tokens).

+- The workflow will automatically build the Docker image from the `app/` directory and push it to the ECR repository created by Pulumi.
+The workflow will also deploy the application to AWS Fargate with the specified configuration.
+You can find more information about how to use GitHub Actions with Pulumi [here](https://www.pulumi.com/docs/guides/continuous-delivery/github-actions/).